Online Reputation: How to Monitor and Respond to Customer Reviews

 Some people will give you a bad review in hopes that you will contact them with deals such as half off a future purchase.

-Don't take the bait or you’ll be riddled with negative comments looking for the same deal.
-Instead, post a reasonable response that conveys the actions you are taking to provide an exceptional experience.
+Don't take the bait, or you’ll be riddled with negative comments looking for the same deal.
+Instead, post a reasonable response that conveys your actions to provide an exceptional experience.

 Responding to Positive Customer Reviews

-Like your employees, we often just notice what went wrong.
-But when fans rave about you, just like an employee who excels for you – you need to notice.
+Like your employees, we often notice what went wrong.
+But you also need to notice when fans rave about you, just like an employee who excels for you.

-A simple "Thanks so much for the compliment” may do for a general compliment, but take time to address any specific topics the buyer has mentioned to personalize the response.
+A simple "Thanks so much for the compliment” may do for a general compliment, but to personalize the response, take time to address any specific topics the buyer has mentioned.

-Bonus tip: You could also use these tips for responding to commenters on your blog or Facebook Fan page.
+Bonus tip: You could also use these tips to respond to commenters on your blog or Facebook Fan page.

 Adding Juice to Your Customer Reviews